couchbaselabs/mobile-testkit/README.md

 ### sgcollectinfo

-### syncgateway
+### syncgateway -> functional

-functional

 #### Setup
 1. Create a pool.json of endpoints you would like to target (IPs or AWS ec2 endpoints).
 Rename resources/pool.json.example -> resources/pool.json.
 Update the fake ips with your endpoints.
-2. Install keys (Only required if you do not have ssh access without password). `python libraries/utilities/install_keys.py --key-name=sample_key.pub --ssh-user=root`.
+2. Install keys (Only required if you do not have ssh access without password).

+`python libraries/utilities/install_keys.py --key-name=sample_key.pub --ssh-user=root`

 This will deploy key to each of the endpoints defined in your pool.json file.
+3. Run

-3. Run `python libraries/utilities/generate_clusters_from_pool.py`.
+`python libraries/utilities/generate_clusters_from_pool.py`.

 This converts the pool you supplied to cluster definitions required for provisioning and running the tests.
 The generated configurations will be in 'resources/cluster_configs/'.

 #### Running the tests
-Run the whole suite `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/ `
+Run the whole suite

+`robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/ `

-Run a single suite  `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/1sg_1cbs.robot`
+Run a single suite

+`robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/1sg_1cbs.robot`

-Run a single test   `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 -t "test bulk get compression no compression" testsuites/syncgateway/functional/1sg_1cbs.robot`
+Run a single test

+`robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 -t "test bulk get compression no compression" testsuites/syncgateway/functional/1sg_1cbs.robot`

+### syncgateway -> performance

+In progress ...

+#### Setup
+1. Create and AWS CloudFormation Stack.
+Make sure you have set up AWS credential described above in 'Dependencies'

+`python libraries/provision/create_and_instantiate_cluster.py --stackname="TestPerfStack" --num-servers=3 --server-type="c3.2xlarge" --num-sync-gateways=2 --sync-gateway-type="c3.2xlarge" --num-gatlings=1 --gatling-type="c3.2xlarge"`

+2. Generate an ansible inventory from your CloudFormation Stack.
+The generated 'aws_perf_config' file will be written to 'resources/cluster_configs'

+`
+python libraries/provision/generate_ansible_inventory_from_aws.py --stackname="TestPerfStack" --targetfile="aws_perf_config"
+`

+3. Edit 'aws_perf_config' to reflect the number of writers you require
-performance
+4. Run the performance tests

+`robot testsuites/syncgateway/performance/minimatrix.robot`

+5. Teardown the CloudFormation Stack

+`python libraries/provision/teardown_cluster.py --stackname="TestPerfStack`